Utodev/utoboot/README.md

 If you have a game made with AGD 4.0 or above, MPAGD can also import it and then export it.
 If it importing TAP file doesn't work, try making a snapshot with an emulator and try to import SNA.

+You have a sample game (Hero'es rescue) by Defecto Digital in the repository, so you can check.
+Thanks Javymetal for letting me use it as sample.

 ## DAAD Ready Loader